Take a Step Toward Better Health

 So grab your sneakers and come out and join us next Wednesday, September 4th at 12:45 by the Farmers Market for a short talk by Dr. Chris Cooper before the walk, and meet some new friends and have fun!
 (And don’t worry if it rains, we will meet in the Morse Center YMCA!)

-John Pantel is the wellness dietitian for the UT Office of Community Wellness and Health Promotion.
-He graduated from The University of Michigan School of Public Health with a Master of Science in Nutritional Science, earned a B.S. in Food and Nutrition from The University of Cincinnati, and is a registered dietitian and nutritionist.
-John specializes in nutrition for weight loss and management, and affordable healthy eating.
-His interests include cycling, fitness, and eating healthy.
+John Pantel is the wellness dietitian nutritionist and Program Manager for Nutrition and Community Engagement for UT Rocket Wellness.
+He graduated from The University of Michigan School of Public Health with a Master of Science in Nutritional Science, earned a B.S. in Food and Nutrition from The University of Cincinnati, and is a registered dietitian nutritionist.
+John specializes in nutrition for a healthy weight and affordable healthy eating.
+His interests include cycling, fitness, and gardening with his family.

 Email this author | All posts by John Pantel